Gravedigger7789/spider-scramble/README.md

 | :---: | :---: | :---: |
 | Space, Up Arrow, A, Y | Z, Mouse Click, B, X | Esc |
 | ![Jump](assets/mobile/button_jump.png) | ![Attack](assets/mobile/button_shoot.png) | ![Pause](assets/mobile/button_pause.png) |

+**GitHub Game-Off Theme: BUG (/bəɡ/)**

+***noun***
++ an insect or creepy crawly
++ an unexpected defect, fault, flaw, or imperfection in code or equipment
++ a microorganism (such as a bacterium or virus) causing illness or disease
++ a concealed listening device
++ a sudden enthusiasm
++ a river in Ukraine

+***verb***
++ to bother or annoy or pester
++ to plant a listening device
++ to "bug off" or "bug out"

+Or go rogue and ignore the dictionary:
++ B.U.G acronyms e.g. Being Unusually Good or Big Urban Game or something
++ Dad jokes / puns like deterants / tick tock / spelling bee / flywheel

+Note: Nobody's judging the code quality, so lots of bugs are both expected and accepted.
+Focus on having fun 😉